 7. Financial Risk Management

 The Foundation has a risk management framework to monitor, evaluate and manage the principal risks assumed in its financial instruments.
-The risks that arise from transacting financial instruments include credit risk, liquidity risk and price risk.
-Price risk arises from changes in interest rates, foreign currency exchange rates and market prices.
-The Foundation does not use derivative financial instruments.
+The risks that arise from transacting financial instruments include price risk, credit risk and liquidity risk.